Walden Galleria: 2020s

 In 2023, Going, Going, Gone! opened a store in the lower level of the former Sears.

-Abercrombie & Fitch closed in late 2021.
-It returned to the mall in 2024.

 In June 2025, Wells Fargo placed the mall into receivership amidst a foreclosure on the mall after its owners, Pyramid Management Group, defaulted on a $270 million loan.

+In 2026, it was announced that the Going, Going, Gone! store would become the Swedish retailer IKEA.
+IKEA plans to utilize the entirety of the Going, Going, Gone! space to open their store.
+The new store is expected to be 67,000 square feet (6224.5-square-meters).
+The store is currently being renovated with an opening date planned for 2027.